Present State And Future of E-Vehicles in India

 Long Term Reliability And the Resale value

 Indians are very much conscious of the quality.
-They want to gauge if the purchased product will last them for a longer duration without causing any issue.
+They want to gauge if the purchased product will last them for a longer duration without causing any issues.
 Moreover, the resale value of the purchased vehicle is also a consideration.
 Since the penetration of e- vehicles is very low, the consumers are not sure if they’ll be getting good resale value for their e-vehicles and the electric vehicle is still a new technology for most prospective buyers, therefore, trust issues do exist.

 Why Manufactures Are Still Not Pushing For E- Vehicles Manufacturing